-As we write this letter, museums of all sizes are experiencing closures, attendance free-fall, canceled events, and actual layoffs.
+At this moment, museums of all sizes are experiencing closures, attendance free-fall, canceled events, and actual layoffs.
 This will escalate, day-by-day, as closures and cancellations continue.
 Most of these are cash-based businesses; their economic lifeblood is people visiting.
 Declines in international and domestic tourism, declines in local attendance, and increases in social distancing will have a devastating impact on the nonprofit museum community, which operates on thin margins of financial sustainability, without large designated operational reserve funds or access to tax-relief benefits, and is often largely dependent on earned revenue from visitors passing through their doors.
-We estimate as many as 30% of museums, mostly in small and rural communities, will not re-open without significant and immediate emergency financial assistance.
+Over and above losses in earned revenue and unremitted expenses, museums are expecting lost charitable contributions as donors reassess their capacity to give due to the stock market's volatility.
+The American Alliance of Museums estimates as many as 30% of museums, mostly in small and rural communities, will not re-open without significant and immediate emergency financial assistance.

 Initial furloughs and layoffs among museum personnel have already begun this week.
 There are field-wide concerns about large-scale layoffs, especially for the lowest paid and hourly staff as they will potentially be hit the hardest.
 As employers, museums care deeply about the welfare, health, and financial stability of hard-working staff, and are concerned that increasing unemployment among museum personnel may exacerbate broader community issues of lack of access to health care, food insecurity, and even homelessness that will make the COVID-19 response much more challenging.
 Any federal support that directly supports workers can offset personnel costs, which make up a significant proportion of the average museum's operating budget.
-We also encourage inclusion of small nonprofit businesses, including many museums, in any support programs designed to help small businesses continue paying employees.
+I also encourage inclusion of small nonprofit businesses, including many museums, in any support programs designed to help small businesses continue paying employees.